pomm-project/ModelManager/README.md

 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/pomm-project/ModelManager/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/pomm-project/ModelManager/?branch=master)

 Pomm's ModelManager package is the common model layer built upon the Foundation package.
-It makes developers able to create models against the database and get object oriented entities back. **It is not an ORM** it grants developers with the ability to perform native queries and use almost all types of Postgresql.
+It makes developers able to create models against the database and get object oriented entities back. **It is not an ORM**, it grants developers with the ability to perform native queries using native real SQL and use almost all types of Postgresql.
 This makes model layer to meet with performances while staying lean.

-This package is still in early development stage and should be available soon.
+**Important** This package is still in early development stage and should not being used in production.
 If you want to use Pomm in production now, look at [Pomm 1.x](http://www.pomm-project.org).

 ## Introduction